hman523/monet/README.md

  When running this solution, (fib 30) is able to run in .006 seconds!
  While this optimization is nice, it comes at the cost of a memory overhead.

-Built in commands so far:
+Built in commands:
 `print`, `println`, `string`, `boolean`, `num`, `read`, `quit`, `add`, `sub`, `mul`, `div`, `not`, `and`, `or`, `nand`, `nor`, `xor`, `xnor`, `if`, `eq`, `ne`, `gt`, `lt`, `ge`, `le`, `<=>`, `define`, `subroutine`, `defmem`, `load`, `list`, `head`, `tail`, `cons`, `null`

-Commands coming soon: `map, reduce`
+For a more comprehensive list of standard library functions, view the doc folder.

 High order functions are supported.
 To use one, use fn as the type.
 For example,